microsoft/FluidFramework/build-tools/packages/build-cli/docs/codeCoverageDetails.md

 ### Identifying the baseline build

 Before running coverage comparison, a baseline build needs to be determined for the PR.
 This is typically based on the target branch for the PR.
-For example, if a pull request was targeting main, we would consider the baseline to be the latest successful build in that branch.
+For example, if a pull request was targeting `main`, we would consider the baseline to be the latest successful `main` branch build.

 ### Downloading artifacts from baseline build